shawntabrizi/rust-state-machine/46/README.md

 ## Write Your Dispatch Logic

 Follow the `TODO`s provided in the template to build your `RuntimeCall` and complete your `dispatch` logic.

+Your code should still compile with some "never constructed/used" warnings.
+Just one more step and we will get rid of all those warnings!